Councils may provide an annual allowance to elected members using their own devices to communicate with local authorities or ratepayers.

 In approving allowances in expenses documents, the Authority will seek confirmation of a formal decision by the council around the use of technology.

 Where the council provides a mobile phone plan, the portion of the cost to be paid by the member to cover personal use will be agreed with the council.
-The Authority recommends that councils look at current practice in central government for models and we can supply examples if requested.

 Where regular landline or mobile coverage is not available councils may put a costed recommendation to the Authority for approval to install appropriate technology.
 The council may apply for reimbursement or an allowance for on-going maintenance and support reflecting the costs involved.
 It is anticipated this allowance will normally reflect no more than 75% of the costs involved.